LuckyBoy587/Tetris-AI/README.md

 A lightweight, self-contained Tetris environment designed for reinforcement learning experiments.
 Implemented with Pygame for rendering and NumPy for state handling.
 The environment is provided as a single file (`tetris_env.py`) exposing a `TetrisEnv` class with a familiar `reset/step/render/close` API.

-> Status: Minimal environment only.
-No CLI, training scripts, packaging, or tests are included yet.
+> Status: Includes Tetris environment and Genetic Algorithm agent for AI training.

 ## Overview